TeenaMandaar/RemoteOps-AI/README.md

 Most companies solve this with invasive screen recording. **I wanted to solve it with Math.**

 ### 💡 The Solution
-This project analyzes **digital footprints** (Work hours, Jira tickets, Git commits) to find anomalies ethically and by not ethically .
+This project analyzes **digital footprints** (Work hours, Jira tickets, Git commits) to find anomalies ethically without spying .

 It uses two AI models working together: